 Planning to start running?
-Here's some tips to ponder before you start..
+Here are some tips to ponder before you start.

 Wear the right gear

 Get the right pair of running shoes, moisture-wicking socks, and comfortable running attire.
 These will help youavoid running injuries, gives you comfort, and help improve performance.

 For your running shoe, make sure that it’s comfortable and brings good support for your feet.
 When visiting the shoe store Moisture-wicking socks are helpful in keeping your feet dry and staying warm if you’re using them during the colder months.
 And, running clothing and gear is just as important for harsher seasons.

 To get affordable yet high-quality running gear with GearTOP.
 Choose fromversatile reflective running gloves that will keep you warm and safe even in low-light.
 Make sure you have the right kit to get yourself ready to run by visiting the GearTOP Amazon shop!

 Get motivated and set a realistic goal